ROCm/omnitrace/docs/how-to/profiling-python-scripts.rst

    def inefficient(n):
       # ...

-And then run with ``omnitrace-python -b -- ./example.py``, Omnitrace would produce:
+And then run using the command ``omnitrace-python -b -- ./example.py``, Omnitrace produces this output:

 .. code-block:: shell